simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 <details>
 <summary><strong>Enable Intel WLAN cards</strong></summary>
 </br>
-Two different drivers are under development for Intel WiFi support: `AirportItlwm.kext` and `AirPortOpenBSD.kext`.
-Do NOT use them both at the same time.

 1. Open `/EFI/OC/Config.plist` with any editor
 1. Add the content of [#intel-wlan.plist](/EFI/OC/%23intel-wlan.plist) according to your macOS version
 1. Save and reboot the system

-**Note:** The drivers provided in this repo are for Big Sur and Monterey only; if you're running a different version of macOS please use the corresponding [AirportItlwm.kext](https://github.com/OpenIntelWireless/itlwm/releases) or [AirPortOpenBSD.kext](https://github.com/a565109863/AirPortOpenBSD/releases/).
+**Note:** The drivers provided in this repo are for Big Sur and Monterey only; if you're running a different version of macOS please use the corresponding [AirportItlwm.kext](https://github.com/OpenIntelWireless/itlwm/releases).

 Optional: [Remove unnecessary firmware files from OpenIntelWireless drivers](/Guides/Clean-OpenIntelWireless.md).